JimRottinger/learnings/TypeScript.md

 Convert the code of the solution to Exercise 1 to use an interface for the RGB object instead of listing out the properties every time.

 ## Exercise Solutions

+For all of these exercises, I would recommend use the [TypeScript playground](https://www.typescriptlang.org/play/) website.

 #### Exercise 1 Solution